-These valves are also not susceptible to the thermal binding.
+These valves are also not susceptible to thermal binding.

 Split Wedge Brass Gate Valve

-Brass valve consist of copper alloy (copper and zinc) and at times other metal compounds.
+Brass valve consists of copper alloy (copper and zinc) and at times other metal compounds.

 This implies that it is way stronger than plastic.

-Due to its various compunds, it is corrosion resistant, unlike the plastic valve.
+Due to its various compounds, it is corrosion-resistant, unlike the plastic valve.